yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

             stream: "tm_dump"

 The following general options are supported:

+rawFrameDecoder (map) supported since Yamcs 5.5.7 Decodes raw frame data using an error correction scheme and/or randomization.
+For the moment only the Reed-Solomon codec is supported.
+If this is not set, the frames are considered already decoded.
+See below for the options to the Reed-Solomon codec.

 frameType (string)
     **Required.** One of ``AOS``, ``TM`` or ``USLP``.
 The first 2 bits for AOS/TM and 4 bits for USLP represent the version number and have to have the value 0, 1 or 12 respectively.
 If a frame is received that has a different version, it is discarded (with a warning log message).